zzyAnna/RAGEN/README.md

 Given an initial state, the LLM generates multiple trajectories.
 At each step, the model receives the trajectory history and generates a reasoning-guided action: `<think>...</think><ans> action </ans>`.
 The environment receives the action and returns feedback (reward and next state).

 #### Update Stage: Multi-turn Trajectory Optimization
 After generating trajectories, we train LLMs to optimize expected rewards.
-Instead of step-by-step optimization, RICO optimizes entire trajectories using importance sampling.
+Instead of step-by-step optimization, RICO optimizes entire trajectories based on normalized trajectory-level rewards.
 This approach enables long-horizon reasoning while maintaining computational efficiency.

 ### > Reward Normalization Strategies
 We implement three progressive normalization strategies to stabilize training: